ably/ably-ui/README.md

 import ablyUiCore from "@ably/ably-ui/core/scripts";
 ```

-To import the javascript for an `Accordion` component:
+To import the Javascript for an `Accordion` component:

 ```js
 import Accordion from "@ably/ably-ui/core/accordion/component";